wheelerlab-uwec/wrmXpress-gui/docs/configuration/pipelines/development.md

 There are two CellProfiler pipelines that support analysis of development: Worm size and intensity (Cellpose) and *C. elegans* size.
 The first pipeline utilizes Cellpose for segementation of worms.
 The second pipeline uses generic image transformations for segmentation. wrmXpress ships with a Cellpose model that has been trained on thousands of images of drug-treated and untreated *C. elegans* throughout development.
 Both pipelines utilize a Worm Toolbox model to estimate morphological features from images.
 The first pipeline performs much better for mixed populations of worms.

 /// warning | Custom worm models
-Performance of both pipelines will very based on the magnification used to take the images.
+Performance of both pipelines will vary based on the magnification used to take the images.
 If you are interested in training your own Cellpose model, please reach out to the [wrmXpress developers](../../index.md#getting-support).
 ///

 In Pipeline Selection, choose CellProfiler and select the pipeline of choice (either *C. elegans* size and intensity (Cellpose) or *C. elegans* size).
 If using a pipeline that segments worms with a Cellpose model, select the appropriate model in the dropdown.